How to Use Wealthy Affiliate: Complete Beginner’s Guide (2026)

 Stage 1 — Foundation: Your site is live, and you have published your first few posts.
 No affiliate links yet.
 Your focus is on content quality and site structure.

 Stage 3 — Scaling: Your site has steady traffic.
-You are joining higher-commission programs, building your email list, and refining which posts convert best.
-You may be applying to direct brand programs in your niche rather than relying only on marketplace networks.
+You are joining higher-commission programmes, building your email list, and refining which posts convert best.
+You may be applying to direct brand programmes in your niche.

 Stage 4 — Full business: Multiple income streams — affiliate commissions, display advertising (once traffic justifies it), and potentially your own digital products.
 Your focus shifts from building traffic to optimising what you have.

 Most retirees working consistently reach Stage 2 within three months and Stage 3 within six to twelve months.
 Stage 4 is a longer-term goal.
-Do not judge your progress by Stage 4 benchmarks in Stage 2 — that is one of the most common causes of unnecessary discouragement.
+Do not judge your progress by Stage 4 benchmarks when you are at Stage 2 — that is one of the most common causes of unnecessary discouragement.

 Do not add affiliate links to your posts until you have genuinely helpful content for the reader to find value in first.
 Links placed in empty or thin posts do not convert — and they signal to Google that your content exists to sell rather than to help.

-Diversify your affiliate programs over time.
-Relying entirely on Amazon Associates is a risk — the program has cut commission rates significantly in the past.
-Adding one or two direct brand programs or network programs with longer cookie windows and higher commission rates builds resilience into your income.
+Diversify your affiliate programmes over time.
+Relying entirely on Amazon Associates is a risk — the programme has cut commission rates significantly in the past.
+Adding one or two direct brand programmes or network programmes with longer cookie windows and higher commission rates builds resilience into your income.

-Track your earnings per click (EPC) across programs.
-This single number tells you which programs are actually worth your promotion effort — it accounts for both conversion rate and commission amount together.
-Focus more promotion on programs with strong EPC, less on programs with weak EPC, regardless of the headline commission percentage.
+Track your earnings per click (EPC) across programmes.
+This single number tells you which programmes are actually worth your promotion effort — it accounts for both conversion rate and commission amount together.
+Focus more promotion on programmes with strong EPC regardless of the headline commission percentage.

 Frequently Asked Questions